How Many Tbsp In 2 Oz

 Q1: Why is the conversion between ounces and tablespoons confusing?

 The confusion stems from the difference between fluid ounces (a measure of volume) and avoirdupois ounces (a measure of weight).
-A direct conversion is only possible for fluid ounces.
+Day to day, a direct conversion is only possible for fluid ounces.
 For weight ounces, you need to account for the density of the ingredient.

 Q2: Can I use a conversion calculator for weight ounces to tablespoons?